tylermercer/personal-website/src/posts/software/application-url-design-tips.md

 ---
-title: "Application URL Design Tips"
+title: Application URL Design Tips
-description: "Nine useful tips for organizing your web app URLs"
+description: Useful tips for organizing the URLs in a web app
 date: 2023-01-02
 ---
 <!--This is a test post-->